fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 In order to protect local resources, implementations SHOULD rate-limit incoming ICMP Extended Echo Request messages.

-PROBE does not present a significant amplification risk.
-The ICMP Extended Echo Reply is not meaningfully larger than the corresponding ICMP Extended Echo Request; therefore, PROBE is not a useful amplification vector.
+PROBE does not present an amplification risk.
+The ICMP Extended Echo Reply is the same size as the corresponding ICMP Extended Echo Request; therefore, PROBE is not a useful amplification vector.